A 16th-century castle, a lovely beach and great museums, enjoy the many sights in Alicante.

 Stroll passed the Explanada de España from the harbour to Canalejas Park.
 This almost 600-metre-long path is paved with red, white and blue mosaic tiles in a wave pattern and is one of Alicante’s best sights.
 Local residents sit on the benches, chatting, playing chess or seeking refreshment at one of the pavement cafés.
 This is the real Alicante.

 It is only a hour’s drive from Alicante to Benidorm.
 This coastal city known for its white beaches and exuberant nightlife is the place to go out.
-And what makes Benidorm so great is that beside the typical Spanish dishes such as paella and tapas you can chose a Dutch, German or Belgian meal.
+And what makes Benidorm so great is that beside the typical dishes from Spain such as paella and tapas you can chose a Dutch, German or Belgian meal.
 That certainly makes your day trip worthwhile.